Xinyue Liu, Ph.D.

 Xinyue Liu is now working with Professor Evelyn Wang at the Massachusetts Institute of Technology (MIT).
 Her postdoctoral research is about designing hydrogels for atmospheric water harvesting and thermal energy storage.
 She received her Ph.
 D. in Mechanical Engineering at MIT with Professor Xuanhe Zhao in 2021.
 Her doctoral research is about developing hydrogel biosensors that can achieve environmental chemical sensing, prolonged physiological monitoring, and optical recording.
 Xinyue Liu has been the recipient of Forbes 30 Under 30 Asia, MRS Graduate Student Award, and Mechanical Engineering Rising Stars at UC Berkeley and MIT.

-Liu Research Group at MSU is looking for highly creative and motivated researchers in broad areas of material science, mechanical engineering, synthetic biology, biomedical engineering, and/or thermal engineering.
+Liu Research Group at MSU is looking for highly creative and motivated researchers in broad areas of material science, mechanical engineering, biomedical engineering, and/or thermal engineering.

-Postdoc candidates should contact Dr. Liu, with their CV (including 3 referees), and one-page summary of past research and future perspectives.
+Postdoc candidates can contact Dr. Liu, with their CV (including 3 referees), and one-page summary of past research and future perspectives.